Structured cabling – MMC-certified

 - communication connections;

-- other materials and accessories such as sockets, plugs, adapters, floor and countertop boxes, junction boxes, etc. It is important to remember that structured cabling is always subject to a set of restrictive standards that must be met, such as: American EIA/TIA 568 (568A, 568B); international ISO 11801; European EN 50173 (EN 50174).
+- other materials and accessories such as: sockets, plugs, adapters, floor and surface-mounted boxes, junction boxes, etc. It is important to remember that structured cabling always involves a set of strict standards to be met, such as: the American EIA/TIA 568 (568A, 568B); the international ISO 11801; the European EN 50173 (EN 50174).

 Product variants